 “What they need,” said Mike Luscombe, VP of Global Market Development at Honeywell Tridium, “is a way to collect and normalize all of the data generated by these different machines.
 This enables them to gain, in real time, an accurate picture of their processes and operations.”

 Specialized developers are bringing their knowledge of industrial processes, AI, data systems, and Time-Sensitive Networking (TSN) to create sophisticated solutions that can convert disparate manufacturing data into one common measurable form.

-Tridium, a Honeywell Company, in collaboration with Dell and Intel®, developed the Niagara4 i4.0 Factory Optimization Solution to do just that.
+Honeywell Tridium, in collaboration with Dell and Intel®, developed the Niagara4 i4.0 Factory Optimization Solution to do just that.
 The system comprises a complete hardware and software stack designed to withstand the harsh conditions found in industrial environments.
 The solution incorporates the Niagara Framework—an open technology platform running on a ruggedized Dell Edge Gateway as shown in Figure 1.

 “The system collects edge data that’s gathered by sensors positioned on various legacy machines.
 The software then normalizes that data, before it uploads relevant information to the cloud,” said Luscombe.
 “This gives manufacturers a level of operational insight they’ve previously not been able to achieve.”

 The software can also automate remediation, helping correct problems as soon as they arise.
 For instance, on the factory floor, machine operators can view real-time data on a dashboard and immediately determine if their setup is properly aligned and that tolerances meet specifications.
 And managers can also see overall production data to know if they’re ahead of or behind schedule, and take action as needed to stay on track.